crypticCaroline/puppyplaymates/docs/features.md

 ### Base Templates

 The base template is formed of the Meta Data, Navigation, and Footer.
 The block content is rendered in between the navigation and footer.
-The page description is also changed for each page.
+The page description is also changed for each page, so users know what page they are visiting.
 #### Nav
 The Navigation Bar is at the top of the webpage.
 If the user is signed in, they have navigations to their Profile Page, Playmates and Sign Out.
 If a user is not logged in the user will view Login and Register.
 All change colour when they are hovered over.
-The active page is slightly lighter, so the user knows what page they are on.
 The nav links direct the user to the correct page of the website.
 When the logo is clicked on it will take the user to the homepage.
+I have added an aria-label to the logo so that the site is easier to navigate with screen reader.
 #### Footer
 The footer consists of the company moto on the left-hand side and on the right the user can find more internal links.
 If the user is logged in, they will see Contact Us, Report User, Change Password, Delete Account, Privacy Policy and Safe Spaces Policy and Sign Out.
 If the user is not logged in, they will be able to view Contact Us, Sign In, Register, Privacy Policy and Safe Spaces Policy.
+I have also added a link to my GitHub in the footer that opens in a new tab when clicked.
 ##### Meta data
 I have added keywords, author, and description to the meta data to make the website easier to find.
 This increases traffic to the website.
 I have also given each page a different name, so the user knows which tab they are on.